Muedi/QSD/README.md

 ```setup
 conda env create -f bioinf.yml
 ```
 By using the provided yml file, it is possible to create a conda environment with all dependencies and Bioconductor packages needed.
+The yml files also provides an overview of all dependencies with the versions.

-However, it can be advisable to follow the more detailed step-by-step guides provided in the [seqQscorer README](https://github.com/salbrec/seqQscorer).
+It can be advisable to follow the more detailed step-by-step guides provided in the [seqQscorer README](https://github.com/salbrec/seqQscorer).

 The easiest and fastest way to get ready for using the feature generation pipeline is pulling the seqQscorer docker image, running it and using the feature generation script within the docker.
 For more detail about how to use the docker under Linux and Windows system, we refer to the [seqQscorer README](https://github.com/salbrec/seqQscorer).